top of page

 I have had the privilege of participating in two TRI Association conferences, as an attendee in Santo Domingo in 2018, and as a presenter in 2019 in Monterrey.

-I have been involved in a multi-year effort to select, amend, and implement content and skill standards for use in social studies classrooms in the middle and high school divisions.
-As the longest-serving foreign hire teacher in my division, I have been involved in many of these meetings led by various administrators, which has given me the capacity to view the standards from multiple perspectives and deeply understand their relevance for the work that we do in the classroom.
+I was involved in a multi-year effort to select, amend, and implement content and skill standards for use in social studies classrooms in the middle and high school divisions.
+As the longest-serving foreign hire teacher in my division, I was involved in many of these meetings led by various administrators, which provided me with the capacity to view the standards from multiple perspectives and deeply understand their relevance to the work that we do in the classroom.

 INTERNATIONAL EXPERIENCE BASED LEARNING COACH